Skip to main content

 versionintyesSpec version.
 Currently 1.

-That’s it at the top level.
 Everything else lives inside services.<name>.

 Services